trustoverip/tswg-trust-registry-service-profile/spec.md

     * The document MAY contain a `checksum` property.
 If present, holds a string value representing a checksum.
 This checksum can be used to verify the integrity of the profile data, ensuring that it has not been tampered with.
     * The document MAY contain a `created` property, which is an ISO-8601 timestamp indicating the date and time when the profile data was created or initially recorded.
     * The document MAY contain a `name` property, if provided, is a human-readable name assigned to the profile.
 It offers a recognizable label for the profile data.
-    * The document MAY contain a `previous` property.
-If included, refers to a previous CID of the profile data.
-This reference can facilitate tracking changes and updates to the profile.
     * The document MAY contain a `description` property. if given, offers a detailed textual description of the profile.
 This description can provide insights into the purpose, content, and usage of the profile data.
     * The document MAY contain a `short_description` property.
 If available, provides a succinct summary or brief overview of the profile.
 This summary can be useful for quick references.
     * The document MAY contain a `docs_url` property, if supplied, is a URL pointing to documentation related to the profile data.
 This URL can lead to additional resources or information about the profile.